How do I pay myself as a small business owner?

-But how much should you pay yourself?
+But how much should that pay packet be?

-Is it right to pay yourself just enough to get by, so you can keep as much as possible in the coffers for a rainy day, or do you deserve an executive wage as a reward for getting things off the ground?
+Is it right to pay yourself just enough to get by, so you can keep as much as possible in the coffers for a rainy day?
+Or do you deserve an executive wage as a reward for getting things off the ground?

 The sensible approach would be to keep your wage to a bare minimum until your business is at least turning a profit.
 But, even once you reach this stage, what’s a fair wage for your time and efforts?

 As all businesses are unique and business owners’ circumstances differ, this is a hard question to answer with definitive figures, but we’ll try to at least give you a rough idea.

 On the one hand, the amount you pay yourself should come down to your business and its circumstances - taking into account factors such as the industry you operate in, your business model, and your turnover.

 Ultimately, you should aim to strike a balance between investment in your business, and paying yourself a wage.
 Entrepreneurs will often take a basic wage to simply cover living expenses in the early days, as this is a way to ensure the business has maximum investment while reducing the amount of start-up capital needed.